smorad/um_cisc_7026/lecture_3_neural_networks.typ

 ]

 #slide[
+  Rosenblatt implemented this neural network theory on a computer a few years later #pause
   #side-by-side[
-  A few years later, Rosenblatt implemented this neural network using a new invention -- the computer ][#cimage("figures/lecture_3/original_nn.jpg", height: 70%)] ]
+    At the time, computers were very slow and expensive ][#cimage("figures/lecture_3/original_nn.jpg", height: 70%)] ]